ecita/limitd-redis/README.md

 - `prefix` (string): Prefix keys in Redis.
 - `ping` (object): Configure ping to Redis DB.

-Buckets:
+### Buckets:

 - `size` (number): is the maximum content of the bucket.
 This is the maximum burst you allow.
 - `per_interval` (number): is the amount of tokens that the bucket receive on every interval.
 - `interval` (number): defines the interval in milliseconds.
 - `unlimited` (boolean = false): unlimited requests (skip take).
 - `skip_n_calls` (number): take will go to redis every `n` calls instead of going in every take.
-- `elevated_limits` (object): elevated limits configuration that kick in when the bucket is empty.
-Consider it as an override that kick in when the bucket is empty.
+- `elevated_limits` (object): elevated limits configuration that kicks in when the bucket is empty.
+Please refer to the [ERL section](#ERL-Elevated-Rate-Limits) for more details.

+You can also define your rates using `per_second`, `per_minute`, `per_hour`, `per_day`.
+So `per_second: 1` is equivalent to `per_interval: 1, interval: 1000`.

+If you omit `size`, limitdb assumes that `size` is the value of `per_interval`.
+So `size: 10, per_second: 10` is the same than `per_second: 10`.

+If you don't specify a filling rate with `per_interval` or any other `per_x`, the bucket is fixed and you have to manually reset it using `PUT`.

-Ping:
+### Ping:

 - `interval` (number): represents the time between two consecutive pings.
 Default: 3000.
 - `maxFailedAttempts` (number): is the allowed number of failed pings before declaring the connection as dead.
 Default: 5.
 - `reconnectIfFailed` (boolean): indicates whether we should try to reconnect is the connection is declared dead.
 Default: true.

-You can also define your rates using `per_second`, `per_minute`, `per_hour`, `per_day`.
-So `per_second: 1` is equivalent to `per_interval: 1, interval: 1000`.

-If you omit `size`, limitdb assumes that `size` is the value of `per_interval`.
-So `size: 10, per_second: 10` is the same than `per_second: 10`.

-If you don't specify a filling rate with `per_interval` or any other `per_x`, the bucket is fixed and you have to manually reset it using `PUT`.

 ## Overrides
 You can also define `overrides` inside your type definitions as follows: